-You can be an apprentice and earn a full time income at the same time.
-You will learn the business from a real world perspective as far as customers, co-workers, income, professionalism and many other real life situations.
+You can be an apprentice and earn a full-time income at the same time.
+You will learn the business from a real-world perspective as far as customers, co-workers, income, professionalism, and many other real-life situations.

 The time will pass by so fast and before you know it, you are ready to take your test.
-The down side to being an apprentice is that no one is literally going to instruct you with the discipline of an instructor in a barber college.
+The downside to being an apprentice is that no one is literally going to instruct you with the discipline of an instructor in a barber college.
 You more than likely will have to study on your own and ask questions if you need to know something and that is about it.

 The advantages of being an apprentice are that you will learn to cut hair in an environment that will make you or break you.
 It will be a very competitive environment.
 You will see barbers who cut like pros!
 It can be discouraging if you are not mentally tough.

 You start to feel like you are not going to make any money.
-But if you ask questions and take mental notes, you can apply what you see other barbers do to their customers and translate that to your customers haircut.
+But if you ask questions and take mental notes, you can apply what you see other barbers do to their customers and translate that to your customer’s haircut.

 A lot of times in a school, you will not see a level of talent that you desire to learn from.
 I have owned two salons and have always taught barbers things that instructors couldn’t teach them.
 This is because either the instructors don’t care or the instructor can’t cut hair that great.

 The fact is that in the real world, customers want the best haircuts possible.
 If you give them the best haircut, then they don’t care if you have a license or not.
-If you can’t cut, then the questions start to come at you about your license.
+If you can’t cut, then the questions start to come to you about your license.